 I reference my gender because I am acutely aware that whilst mental health and its importance is growing in significance and becoming a louder voice in society across all genders, there is still vast work to be done and even more so in encouraging boys, young men, and grown men to talk openly about their experiences and feelings.
 I feel that having a male psychotherapeutic counsellor fulfilling this role will be good modelling for this process.

-I attended the local infant, primary, secondary, and sixth form establishments and worked in a number of local stores and a hotel whilst at college.
 Alongside my paid work I continually undertook voluntary work as a classroom support assistant whilst at college and whilst being a founder member of the Youth Anti Bullying Council (YABC) I set up a therapeutic anti- bullying art group that was open to all children in the Scunthorpe area.
 I left Scunthorpe in 2006 to complete my BSc degree at Leeds Beckett University.
 Upon completion of this in 2009 I returned to Scunthorpe to live and work in a mainstream secondary and a private SEN school where I really got to grips with the educational and SEN process that children and families experience.
 In 2012 I joined the Scunthorpe Lions, which is a voluntary group that supports children and families across the area, to continue my voluntary work.

 From 2009 I embarked on my professional qualifications in Child Psychotherapeutic Counselling,

 I eventually moved to Newcastle to complete my training, during which time I established Best Start Therapy and became self employed and worked in a federation of SEN schools in Gateshead offering what I have outlined throughout my website.